-The Riverside STEMI Network (RSN) is a cooperative system of related Riverside providers, along with private and community owned providers.
+The Riverside STEMI Network is a cooperative system of related Riverside providers, along with community- and privately-owned providers.
 This network includes Riverside Medical Group physicians, Riverside acute care facilities in Newport News and Gloucester, local fire and rescue squads as well as Life Evac III medical air transport.
-Riverside STEMI Network members also work in collaboration with the Peninsulas Emergency Services Council (PEMS) to design and support emergency care protocols.
+Riverside STEMI Network members also work in collaboration with the Peninsulas Emergency Services Council to design and support emergency care protocols.

 Diagnosis and treatment can starts in the field.
-Early use of 12 lead EKGs will help guide treatment plans and where patients should be transferred to fro treatment.
-Riverside supports PEMS and local first responders through on-going clinical education as well as monetary support to improve access to 12 lead EKG recordings.
-Riverside has made significant donations to local EMS agencies as well as the investment in the EKG receiving equipment at Riverside Regional Medical Center (RRMC).
+Early use of 12-lead EKGs will help guide treatment plans and where patients should be transferred to for treatment.
+Riverside supports PEMS and local first responders through ongoing clinical education as well as monetary support to improve access to 12-lead EKG recordings.
+Riverside has made significant donations to local EMS agencies as well as the investment in the EKG receiving equipment at Riverside Regional Medical Center.
 Riverside is committed to continue to work with PEMS to improve access to this technology as well as training and education for first responders.

 Each STEMI case is reviewed within 24 hours and several critical points are measured to determine any lapses in protocol and opportunities for improvement.
 Key measures include:

 - EKG to physician review

 - Review to calling STEMI CODE

 - Time to vascular access in cath lab

 - Time to balloon inflation

 All of these add up to the critical door-to-balloon time.

 Statistics from 2010 show that Riverside has met the critical door to balloon time measure in 100 percent of eligible STEMI patients.